vippsas/vipps-epayment-api/api-guide/modifications/cancel.md

 ```

 :::note
-Cancelling a payment will always cancel the entire remaining not-captured amount, this is not reversable.
+Cancelling a payment will always cancel the entire remaining not-captured amount, this is not reversible.
 :::

 [cancel-payment-endpoint]: https://vippsas.github.io/vipps-developer-docs/api/epayment#tag/AdjustPayments/operation/cancelPayment